Introduction

 Total Clicks

-Each click represents a person actively choosing your practice from search results.
-This is your most direct measure of search-driven interest.
+Each click represents a person actively choosing a practice from search results.
+This is the most direct measure of search-driven interest.

-• 10 clicks = 10 potential clients learned about your services
+• 10 clicks = 10 potential clients learned about the services

-• Consistent clicks indicate steady interest in your practice
+• Consistent clicks indicate steady interest in the practice

 • Click patterns reveal when people most actively seek therapy